UIC-CS484/assignment-2---final-project-repository-group18/README.md

 ## Starting the Backend Server

-Please add a .env file and copy and paste the below configuration
+Please add a .env file and copy and paste the below configuration in "Backend" folder

 ```
 port=1337